Dana94/2019-website/blog/2019-06-23-styling-in-vuejs.md

 The syntax for classes is similar to styles.
 Something to keep in mind to avoid confusion:
 * `style` attribute holds properties.
 Their value can determined by data values as well as packaged up in an object.
 * `class` attribute holds class names like usual.
-But they can also be set as properties with a boolean value detemining if the element is assigned the class (this is useful if there is a specific pattern in which elements get assigned the class).
+But they can also be set as properties with a boolean value determining if the element is assigned the class (this is useful if there is a specific pattern in which elements get assigned the class).
 Computed properties can also be used for assigning the classes.

 Let's see how to assign the class `active` to only the even numbered list items using a boolean statement.